Alocasia Corm Propagation

 8 Possible Reasons Your Corm Isn’t Sprouting:

-1. You didn’t give it enough time.
 The amount of time it takes for an Alocasia corm to sprout depends on the size of the corm (maturity), the species, the humidity, the substrate you used and whether or not you peeled it first.
 Feel the corm: is it still firm like a rock?
 If it’s still plump and firm (and not dried out like a prune or mushy), your corm is just torturing you, taking its time.
-Try peeling it, putting some rooting hormone powder on it, and go on a Buddhist meditation retreat to work on your patience.
+Try peeling the outer brown sheath off with a (sterilized) plastic gardening tag or credit card, putting some rooting hormone powder on it, and go on a Buddhist meditation retreat to work on your patience.

 "The two most powerful warriors are patience and time " - Leo Tolstoy, War and Peace